-- The inputs for the reverse calculator must be equal to the conditions and variables published on the reporting rating report, known as the other variables published in the reporting rating report.
-This includes any information used by a benchmark administrator's process to calculate a benchmark rating, other than the premises' measured energy consumption. - The baseline rating input into the reverse calculator is the rating determined for the building before undertaking the upgrade activities, with 0% GreenPower.
-This rating is published on the baseline period rating report. - The percentage breakdown of fuels used in the building where the project is undertaken, which is input into the reverse calculator, must be determined by converting into MWh any measurement of energy consumed at the building that is not measured in MWh.
-This must include all fuels in the reporting rating. - If the fuel has not been measured in terms of energy, the energy content factor for that fuel type must be used in the conversion, as published by the Commonwealth Department of Environment in the August 2016 publication entitled National Greenhouse Accounts Factors. - If after the start of the baseline period the building undergoes a renovation or upgrade that requires planning approval, then the baseline rating input into the calculator is the greater of the following: - the rating published on the benchmark rating report for the most recent reporting period (or the baseline rating report, if there have been no reporting periods), that ends prior to the issue of the planning approval - the minimum rating (if any) the building is required to meet under the planning scheme of the Local Government Area that applies to the building - if the building is not required to meet a minimum rating, the ratings listed in Table 1 below.
+- The inputs for the prediction tool must be equal to the conditions and variables published on the reporting rating report, known as the other variables published in the reporting rating report.
+This includes any information used by a benchmark administrator's process to calculate a benchmark rating, other than the premises' measured energy consumption. - The baseline rating input into the prediction tool is the rating determined for the building before undertaking the upgrade activities, with zero per cent GreenPower.
+This rating is published on the baseline period rating report.

+- The percentage breakdown of fuels used in the building where the project is undertaken, which is input into the prediction tool, must be determined by converting into MWh any measurement of energy consumed at the building that is not measured in MWh.
+This must include all fuels in the rating. - If the fuel has not been measured in terms of energy, the energy content factor for that fuel type must be used in the conversion, as specified in section (7) of the benchmark rating specifications. - The rating input into the NABERS prediction tool must use the same emissions factors as the reported energy consumption in the NABERS Energy Rating Report. - If after the start of the baseline period the building undergoes a renovation or upgrade that requires planning approval, then the baseline rating input into the prediction tool is the greater of the following: - the rating published on the NABERS Energy Rating Report for the reporting period, that ends prior to the issue of the planning approval - the minimum rating (if any) the building is required to meet under the planning scheme of the Local Government Area that applies to the building - if the building is not required to meet a minimum rating, the ratings listed in Table 1 below. - Where a NABERS prediction tool is not suitable for a specific premises, the NABERS Reverse Calculator is permitted to be used.